Using Lumen AI¶

 Export your session as a Jupyter notebook so you can reproduce, share, or build on your work.

-Export current exploration: Click Export Notebook at the top-right of the screen to download a notebook containing the current exploration's questions, queries, and visualizations.
+Export current exploration: Use Export Notebook in the navigation menu to download a notebook containing the current exploration's questions, queries, and visualizations.

-Export all explorations: Switch to Report mode (via the left sidebar) to see all explorations in a consolidated view, then click Export Notebook to download everything as a single notebook.
+Export all explorations: Switch to Report mode (via the left sidebar), then use Export Notebook to download everything as a single notebook.

 Advanced options¶